Elixeum/docs/docs/pages/developer/api/attachment.md

 - `contextId` (required) - ID of context like contract or contact.
 - `attachmentType` (required) - Default (1) or Poster (2).
 Mostly is used Default(1) to upload attachment to list.
 To see image on main page of contract use Poster(2).
-- `roleIdList` (optional) - Attachment visible only to roles from this list.
-Default is empty list to see for all users.
+- `roleIdList` (optional) - An attachment will be visible only to the roles on this list.
+Default is empty list, which makes the attachment visible to all users.
-- `description` (optional) - Text description.
+- `description` (optional) - Additional description of the attachment.
 - `attachmentDictionaryId` (optional) - ID of dictionary.
 Default is NULL for not using dictionary.

 ### Examples